KrishnaPrasad2606/M1_Stone_paper_scissors_Game/1_Reqirements/Readme.md

 Why
 -this project uses simple function it is very compact to work.

+When
+-this project is used as a fun activity.

+How
+-this project is developed in c progamming.

 # High Level Requirements:

   This project requires a random number generator function.